 Mary Jaharis Center Project Grants support discrete and highly focused professional projects aimed at the conservation, preservation, and documentation of Byzantine archaeological sites and monuments dated from 300 CE to 1500 CE primarily in Greece and Turkey.
 Projects may be small stand-alone projects or discrete components of larger projects.
 Eligible projects might include archeological investigation, excavation, or survey; documentation, recovery, and analysis of at risk materials (e.g., architecture, mosaics, paintings in situ); and preservation (i.e., preventive measures, e.g., shelters, fences, walkways, water management) or conservation (i.e., physical hands-on treatments) of sites, buildings, or objects.

 Mary Jaharis Center Publication Grants support book-length publications or major articles in the field of Byzantine studies broadly conceived.
 Grants are aimed at early career academics.
 Preference will be given to postdocs and assistant professors, though applications from non-tenure track faculty and associate and full professors will be considered.
 We encourage the submission of first-book projects.

-The application deadline for all grants is February 1, 2021.
-For further information, please see https://maryjahariscenter.org/grants.
+The application deadline for all grants is February 1, 2023.
+For further information, please visit the Mary Jaharis Center website.